DISTRHO/PitchTrackingSeries/README.md

 The Sensitivity parameter can be increased to detect quieter signals, or decreased to reduce artifacts.
 The Octave parameter allows you to shift the detected pitch up or down by a maximum of 4 octaves.
 When set to 0, it will output the same pitch as is detected on the input.

-The plugin also features 3 parameters that are not visible on the plugin interface:
- - The Hold Pitch parameter sets whether the plugin resets its outputs to 0, or holds the last detected pitch.
+The Hold Pitch parameter sets whether the plugin resets its outputs to 0, or holds the last detected pitch.
- - Increase the Confidence Threshold to make sure the correct pitch is being output, or decrease it to get a faster response time.
+The Confidence Threshold can be increased to make sure the correct pitch is being output, or decrease it to get a faster response time.
- - The Tolerance parameter influences how quickly you can change pitch, turn it down for a more accurate pitch output, or turn it up to make it easier to jump from one pitch to the next.
+And finally, the Tolerance parameter influences how quickly you can change pitch, turn it down for a more accurate pitch output, or turn it up to make it easier to jump from one pitch to the next.